Debt Reduction Snowball Calculator

 Learn how you can save $100's or even $1,000's of dollars.
 One of the most powerful things about this spreadsheet is the ability to choose different debt reduction strategies, including the debt snowball effect (paying the lowest balance first) or the debt avalanche (highest-interest first).
 Just choose the strategy from a dropdown box after you enter your creditor information into the worksheet.

 The first step in a debt reduction plan is to make a budget, then stick to it.
 The more you can squeeze out of your budget to increase your debt snowball, the faster you'll reach your goals.
 Continue reading below the download block for links to useful blog articles and information about the various debt reduction strategies.

-Debt Reduction Calculatorfor Excel, OpenOffice, and Google Docs
+Debt Reduction Calculatorfor Excel, OpenOffice, and Google Sheets

 Include up to 10 creditors.
 Purchase the extended or pro version to list up to 20 or 40!